Everything you need for Oracle application development and administration.

 No need about column names, key columns and their relation – just supply the essentials.

-If, as a DBA, you’ve ever had a moment where you’ve needed to answer a question by consulting a data dictionary view, whose exact name you may have forgotten, KeepTool Professional’s Data Dictionary can help you out.
+As a DBA, you’ve never had a moment where you’ve needed to answer a question by consulting a data dictionary view, whose exact name you may have forgotten.
+For other users, KeepTool’s Data Dictionary View can help you out.

 When first opened, the Data Dictionary asks you to expand a tree view by prefix: USER_, DBA_ or V$, for example.
 Highlight the one that you’re interested in; then click the Columns or Data Browser tab.